Learn How To Pickle Vegetables The Easy Way

 - CANNING JARS – You can use any size canning jar to quick pickle vegetables.
 The most common sizes used are pint or quart jars.

 - PLASTIC LIDS – This method requires the use of vinegar.
-The acidity in this ingredient will corrode the metal lid that is most often used with canning jars.
+The acidity can eventually cause corrosion with long-term contact, so plastic lids are a convenient option for refrigerator pickles.
 Plastic lids are inexpensive and easy to find in most stores that carry canning supplies.

 - WATER – Water is used to reduce some of the acidity in the recipe.
 Pickled vegetables would have an overpowering flavor if the water was not included to reduce the acidity from the vinegar.